doinghun/dohun-blog-v2/content/blog/essay/how-i-became-a-developer-in-6-months.md

 ### Engineer but not really Engineer
 I graduated with Mechanical Engineering degree.
 The only take-away from my degree was that I knew I didn't want to do anything related to my degree.
 Softwares and tech industry intrigued me the most.
 So for my first job, I did Digital Marketing in a Travel Tech company for 1.5 years.
 And when I was about to dive deeper into Marketing or more specifically - <a href="https://brianbalfour.com/essays/growth-vs-marketing-vs-product" target="_blank">Growth</a>, I was fortunately (in the hindsight) given a choice to stay in the company or to leave the company with a compensation package.
 That was the moment when I decided to leave the company and become a Software Developer.

-### Make and Break
+### Make or Break

 Well of course, the idea of becoming a Developer didn’t just pop up on my mind one day.
 It goes back to the time when I launched a project in my uni years.
 My friends and I wanted to build a platform for self-storage in the university dorms (Image Airbnb for Self-Storage of personal goods).
 Our idea was validated winning Startup Idea Competitions and Innovation Grant from the university innovation centre.
 We had big ideas and plans except the most important part - a Developer to build the product.
 Eventually we didn’t move fast and were faced with obstacles we couldn’t get past, end of that story.
 (Maybe I’ll write more about this story in the future)

 There were many lessons learnt from this experience but the biggest one for me was this - you definitely need Software Developers to build a d*mn product.
 However, even after the lesson learnt, I thought it was too late to drop everything to study programming from the scratch.
 Most importantly, I thought I wasn’t smart enough to become one.
 I was so used to taking easy way out in life and couldn’t bring myself to believe that I can, indeed become a developer.

+Fast forward to a year and a half later, when it was again time to decide my career path, I was sure about my desire to become a Software Developer and was ready to take risks.

 ### So Why Did I Really Become a Developer?

 Looking back, I seem to have developed some kind of admiration for developers.
-One of my favourite show is "Silicon Valley" from HBO and I love how it comically portrays some cliché type of people in the SV.
-But I was especially awed at how the group of main characters (mostly Software Developers) hack their way out of the Startup scene in the SV.

-In the wolrd of software, the idea that you can build any software product that could deliver value to users, in weeks or even days, is so amazing.
+One of my favourite TV show is "Silicon Valley" from HBO.
+I loved how it comically portrays some cliché type of people in the SV.
+But I was especially fascinated by how the group of main characters (mostly Software Developers) hack their way up in the Startup scene at the SV.
+In the world of software, the idea that you can build any software product that could deliver value to users, in weeks or even days, is so amazing.
 And I wanted so much to be able to do that myself.

-## How I Became A Self-Taught Developer in 5 months
+## How I Became A Self-Taught Developer in 6 months

 I embarked on the road to become a developer with a self-study plan. **I did not attend any bootcamps.** Instead of signing up for a software development bootcamp, I had planned out 6 months plan to get hired with help from my Mentor who is a Software Developer himself.